HandsomeYun/HandsomeYun.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Excited to won the U.S. Department of Transportation’s <a href="https://its.dot.gov/isc/">Intersection Safety Challenge</a> as the lead UI developer.
+Excited to won the U.S. Department of Transportation’s <a href="https://its.dot.gov/isc/">Intersection Safety Challenge</a> as core developer.
 Recieving $750,000 cash prize.